-- 3.0.1 The association exists for its members. - 3.0.2 Each member has value. - 3.0.3 Members should be actively involved. - 3.0.4 Education and training is a lifelong process. - 3.0.5 Church administration education is a shared responsibility. - 3.0.6 Technology is essential to all functions of the association. - 3.0.7 Investing in membership development is essential. - 3.0.8 Diversity in gender, race, ethnicity, leadership strength, denomination/faith group affiliation and geography is of great value. - 3.0.9 Leadership creates vision and strong membership support.
+- 3.0.1 The association exists for its members. - 3.0.2 Each member has value. - 3.0.3 Members should be actively involved. - 3.0.4 Education and training is a lifelong process. - 3.0.5 Church administration education is a shared responsibility. - 3.0.6 Technology is essential to all functions of the association. - 3.0.7 Investing in membership development is essential. - 3.0.8 Diversity in gender, race, ethnicity, leadership strength, Christian denomination or faith community; and geography is of great value. - 3.0.9 Leadership creates the vision and elicits strong membership support.